Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 ***Vemik Given-Man***

-Sometimes, a problem needed knowings, and those knowings made more problems, which needed more knowings…and that was the spiral Vemik found himself in.
+Sometimes, a problem needed knowings, and those knowings made more problems, which needed more knowings... and that was the spiral Vemik found himself in.
 He was stuck in their new library, reading three books at once to find a bottom to his problem.

 All he wanted to do was make a cart!